ONNX to Burn: Development Guide

 Inspect Generated Files: The

-my-model.graph.txtcontains IR details,my-model.rsholds the Burn model in Rust code, andmy-model.jsonincludes the model data. -
+my-model.graph.txtcontains IR details,my-model.rsholds the Burn model in Rust code, andmy-model.burnpackcontains the model weights. -

-Add End-to-End Test: Include the test in crates/burn-import/onnx-tests/tests/test_onnx.rs.
+tests/<op_name>/mod.rsfile in the crates/burn-import/onnx-tests/tests/ directory.
 Further details can be found in the onnx-tests README.

 Implementing a New Operator